sc-ventures/cloudbreak-documentation/docs/azure-quick.md

     <a href="../images/cb_cb-ui1.png" target="_blank" title="click to enlarge"><img src="../images/cb_cb-ui1.png" width="650" title="Cloudbreak web UI"></a>

-The last task that you need to perform before you can use Cloudbreak is to [create a cloudbreak credential](#create-cloudbreak-credential).
+The last task that you need to perform before you can use Cloudbreak is to [create Cloudbreak credential](#create-cloudbreak-credential).

 **Related links**